If you have any questions on what it takes to be an AVLL Umpire feel free to reach out to the umpires in charge:

 Assistant Umpire in Chief - Matt Mantelli |

 Most importantly, you must have been approved with a background check and have the appropriate access in the website to umpire games.
-These efforts must completed each year, so if you have not done either of these, please reach out to Bill or Robert to get this taken care of quickly (links below).
+These efforts must completed each year, so if you have not done either of these, please reach out to Robert or Matt to get this taken care of quickly (links on this page).